sreedevi-langoju/12weekawsworkshopchallenge/week1/Labs/HighlyAvailable_And_Scalable_WebApplication.md

 * As the VPC is created, you can see the process of creating network-related resources as shown in the screen below.
 For NAT Gateway, provisioning may take longer compared to other resources.
 * You can check the information of the created VPC.
 Check related information such as CIDR value, route table, network ACL, etc. Check that the values you just set are correct.

+### (option) Create VPC Endpoint :

+* In VPC Dashboard, select Endpoints.
+Click Create endpoint button.
+* Type s3 endpoint for name and select AWS services in Service category tab.
+In the search bar below, type s3 and select the list at the top.
+* For S3 VPC endpoints, there are gateway types and interface types.
+For this lab, select the gateway type.
+And for the deployment location, select the VPC-Lab-vpc created in this lab.
+* Choose a route table to reflect the endpoint.
+Select the two private subnets as shown below.
+Additional routing information for using the endpoint is automatically added to the selected route table.
+* You can also configure policies to control access to endpoints as shown below.
+* Confirm that the route to access Amazon S3 through the gateway endpoint has been automatically added to the private route table specified earlier.

+* NOTE : VPC endpoints are communications within the AWS network and have the security and compliance advantage of being able to control traffic through the endpoints.
+You can also optimize the data processing cost if you transfer your data through a VPC endpoint rather than a NAT gateway.